GabiK-bat/BatCam/index.md

 The most critical setup of the system is already complete, but should you choose to include a RTC and/or an ADC the are additional steps.

--> RTC: the following guide explains in detail how this can be done (https://pimylifeup.com/raspberry-pi-rtc/).
+-> RTC: the following [guide](https://pimylifeup.com/raspberry-pi-rtc/) explains in detail how this can be done.
 If you already enabled I²C before, you can directly skip to step 7.

--> ADC: download the required python library from Adafruit like explained here (https://learn.adafruit.com/raspberry-pi-analog-to-digital-converters/ads1015-slash-ads1115).
+-> ADC: download the required python library from Adafruit like explained [here](https://learn.adafruit.com/raspberry-pi-analog-to-digital-converters/ads1015-slash-ads1115).
 It is also possible to download the files of the library directly and place them in the same folder as the script for logging external inputs, so that python can find them when loading the required libraries for it.

 ### Scheduled video recording